How To Repair (Resurface) Rough Pool Plaster

 Compare Before and After

-Now we recommend you to start the process of refilling your pool.
+Now we recommend that you start the process of refilling your pool.

-Remember proper pH, alkalinity, and calcium hardness levels are key to prevent etching of pool plaster
+Remember, proper pH, alkalinity, and calcium hardness levels are key to preventing the etching of pool plaster.